Charis-E-Shiny/TEAM-Smart-Travel-Companion-/README.md

 # TEAM-Smart-Travel-Companion-
-Files to use as base for future work on building Smart Travel Companion (TEAM- Travel Expert And Mentor) frontend
+Files to use as the base for future work on building Smart Travel Companion (TEAM- Travel Expert And Mentor) frontend
 ├── public
 │   └── index.html        # HTML template